FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Related works

 \subsubsection{GI-learning}

 ~\cite{cottone2016gl} is an efficient toolbox for DFA learning algorithms written in C++, including significant speedups due to parallel computation of merge tests.
 It contains implementations of basic approaches for both active algorithms and algorithms that learn from a data set.
-It is possible to extend to include more algorithms and different types of automata by extending the classes of these basic approaches.
-FlexFringe makes this easier by only requiring new implementations of the consistency check and score methods.
-FlexFringe currently contains no methods for parallel processing, but the use of the union/find datastructures (see Section~\ref{sec:FlexFringe}) makes FlexFringe already very efficient.
+It is possible to include more algorithms and different types of automata by extending the classes of these basic approaches.
+FlexFringe makes this easier by only requiring new consistency check and score method implementations.
+FlexFringe currently contains no parallel processing methods, but using the union/find data structures (see Section~\ref{sec:FlexFringe}) makes FlexFringe already very efficient.